Janet Hazelton, NSNU President

 Janet Hazelton has been the President of the Nova Scotia Nurses' Union (NSNU) since October 2002.

-In addition to advocating and negotiating on behalf of the NSNU membership, this full-time position comes with the added responsibility of sitting on numerous committees, including the Provincial Nursing Network and extensive work with the Nova Scotia Federation of Labour Health Care Committee.
+In addition to advocating and negotiating on behalf of nurses, this full-time position comes with the added responsibility of sitting on numerous committees including the Provincial Nursing Network of Nova Scotia, the National Executive Board of the Canadian Federation of Nurses Unions, and the Nova Scotia Federation of Labour.

-She has been on the Board of Directors for the Workers Compensation Board of Nova Scotia since 2005, and the National Executive Board of the Canadian Federation of Nurses Unions.
-She is also the NSNU Trustee for the Nova Scotia Health Employees’ Pension Plan.
+Since 2005, she has held a seat on the Board of Directors for the Workers’ Compensation Board of Nova Scotia.
+She is also the NSNU Trustee for the Nova Scotia Health Employees’ Pension Plan and the Trustee for the NSAHO Long-Term Disability Plan Trust Fund.

 Media Inquiries